16 Top-Rated Resorts in Egypt

 Accents of arabesque architecture and interior design continue within the elegant and expansive rooms, suites, chalets, and villas.
 All are designed to make the most of indoor-outdoor living, with large balconies or terraces.

-Whether you're in Sharm for a getaway purely about relaxation or to explore the famed coral reefs of the Red Sea, the Four Seasons caters for every kind of traveler, with top-class service and facilities.
+Whether you're in Sharm el-Sheikh for a getaway purely about relaxation or to explore the famed coral reefs of the Red Sea, the Four Seasons caters to every kind of traveler, with top-class service and facilities.

 The resort's own house reef is accessed just off the private beach, so excellent snorkeling amid the Red Sea's fish life is only a skip away, while diving day trips to all of Sharm's dive sites, including to Ras Mohammed National Park, are easily arranged with the Four Season's on-site dive center.